Category: Getting started

 • Lets you upload custom plugins.
 Some “managed WordPress” hosts (WP Engine’s lower tiers, for example) restrict third-party plugin uploads — check before signing up

-Our top pick is BigScoots — they specialise in managed WordPress hosting, support is the kind that actually answers within minutes rather than days, and they let you upload custom plugins without restriction (which matters: you need to upload our pro plugin zip).
+Our top pick is BigScoots — they specialize in managed WordPress hosting, support is the kind that actually answers within minutes rather than days, and they let you upload custom plugins without restriction (which matters: you need to upload our pro plugin zip).
 Plans start around $35 per month.

 Solid budget alternatives: SiteGround (genuinely good support, easy install, ~$10–15 per month), DreamHost (cheap and reliable, ~$5 per month for the basic plan), Cloudways (more configurable but you manage some server bits, ~$11 per month for a basic DigitalOcean droplet).